MvvmCross/MvvmCross/docs/_documentation/fundamentals/logging.md

 ---
 layout: documentation
-title: Diagnostic & Logging
+title: Diagnostic & Logging MvvmCross 7
 category: Fundamentals
-order: 7
+permalink: logging
+exclude: true
 ---

 A great option to log messages, info and errors to the console or other outputs is MvxLog!
 It is very extendable and easy to use.